New Restaurant Equipment Means Long-Term Savings

 This is somewhat connected to the first benefit, but has a direct impact on the quality of the product you’re offering your customers.
 As an example, commercial griddles can develop hot spots over time as portions of the heating element fail or other parts lose their calibration and overheat.
 That could mean burnt food, product loss, and unhappy customers.
 Having just rolled off the manufacturing line, new pieces aren’t likely to have those problems and, if they do, they’ll probably be covered by the warranty.

 When you buy used restaurant equipment, you’re preparing food with every person that piece has ever been used by.
-While you and your staff may treat your commercial equipment with kid gloves, the simple fact is those pieces are used and abused in a lot of food service establishments, and a lot of people don’t keep up with the regular equipment maintenance required to keep things running properly.
+While you and your staff may treat your commercial equipment with kid gloves, the simple fact is those pieces are used and abused in a lot of foodservice establishments, and a lot of people don’t keep up with the regular equipment maintenance required to keep things running properly.
 Like the simple fact of its being older, that can mean it comes with a long list of problems, from busted door gaskets to leaky intake valves.

-Benefit No. 5: It’s Probably Much More Reliable
+Benefit No. 5: More Reliability

-Benefit No. 6: Buying New Restaurant Equipment Lets You Get Exactly What You Need
+Benefit No. 6: Get What You Need

 When you buy new commercial restaurant equipment, you can order pieces with exactly what you need, whether that means a stock piece or a custom commercial equipment build.
 Buying used forces you to take whatever specs are part of the units you can find, even if that means you sacrifice some things – like sliding doors or more burners – to get it.
 You might try to justify it by telling yourself it’s a good deal, but those savings will disappear quickly if you can’t handle the volume of your customers’ demands.